Juventus vs Chelsea: How to watch, team news, odds, predictions

 Chelsea will be hoping to bounce back from their first defeat of the 2021-22 season after they were beaten by Manchester City in Premier League play on Saturday.
 Thomas Tuchel’s side was left frustrated and a bit baffled by Pep Guardiola’s switch to a 3-5-2, a formation in which Massimiliano Allegri used to deploy Juventus in his first stint at the club, but is yet to do so since returning over the summer.

-Injuries became something of a worry for Chelsea over the weekend, with mason Mount, Jorginho and Reece James all joining Christian Pulisic on the injury report in recent days.
-Mount is the likeliest of the group to be available on Tuesday, while the others appear to be 50-50 hopefuls at best.
+Injuries became something of a worry for Chelsea over the weekend, with Mason Mount, N’Golo Kante (COVID-19) and Reece James all joining Christian Pulisic on the injury report in recent days.

 Juventus, meanwhile, are struggling quite badly back in Italy.
 The recently dethroned nine-time Serie A champions sit 10th in the table after six games (8 points).
 They are, however, riding the momentum of back-to-back wins after knocking Spezia and Sampdoria in the span of three days last week.